wavefrontHQ/docs/pages/doc/integrations_collectd_ngnix.md

 [NGiNX](https://www.nginx.com/) is a popular web and proxy server.
 To collect NGiNX data with collectd, use the collectd NGiNX plugin documentation found at [Plugin:NGiNX - collectd Wiki](https://collectd.org/wiki/index.php/Plugin:nginx).

-Tanzu Observability by Wavefront supports a built-in integration that gets data from NGiNX using Telegraf.
+Tanzu Observability supports a built-in integration that gets data from NGiNX using Telegraf.
 If you want to use collectd instead, follow the instructions on this page.

 ## NGiNX Setup